jaswanthchowdary99/live-skills-track/TechnicalPaper.md

 ## Data Types

-A Data type is an attribute that tell a computer how to interpret its value.
+A Data type is an attribute that tells a computer how to interpret its value.

 **1.** **String**

-Represnts textual data.
+Represents textual data.
 ```js
 let myString = "Hello World";
 ```

 **2.** **Number**

-Represents numerical data
+Represents numerical data.
 ```js
 let number = 24;
 ```